• Skip to main content

 July 3, 2019

 Did you know Ontario has the highest amount of invasive species across Canada?
-Dozens of invasive species have infiltrated our lakes, rivers, and forests, putting our native species and the environment at risk.
-An invasive species is a plant, animal or micro-organism that is not native to a specific location and has the tendency to …
+Dozens of invasive species have infiltrated our lakes, rivers, and forests, putting our native species and the …

 Read More